-The planned project consisting in the construction of a photovoltaic farm on a part of a plot of land no. 64/27 in Strzałkowo village is located in an area that does not include any forms of nature protection.
-The closest protected area is the Nadwkrzański Obszar Chronionego Krajobrazu (the Wkra Riverside Landscape Protected Area), which directly borders on plot of land no. 64/27 and is located approximately 1.0 km from the area where the project is planned.
+The planned project consisting in the construction of a photovoltaic farm on a part of plots No. 11 and 9/30 in Strzałkowo is located in an area that does not include any forms of nature protection.
+The closest protected area is the Nadwkrzański Obszar Chronionego Krajobrazu (the Wkra Riverside Landscape Protected Area), which is located 0.8 km from the area where the project is planned.
 A dozen or so kilometers from the area, there are numerous monuments of nature, reserves, protected landscape areas, as well as ecological areas and documentation sites.
 Figure 15 shows the location of the planned photovoltaic power plant in relation to nature protection forms.